Shoot the Moon: Release

 Parker had hoped to release Shoot the Moon before the end of 1981 for awards consideration.
 "It was ready for release in October of 1981," Goldman said in Peter Biskind's book Star: How Warren Beatty Seduced America (2010).
 "But Keaton was contractually prohibited from releasing another movie in the same calendar year as Reds.
 So we had to release Shoot the Moon in January 1982, right after New Year's, the worst possible time for a tough movie like this.
 The Alans—director Alan Parker and producer Alan Marshall—begged Beatty to release her from the obligation.
 His answer was, 'Nope, nope, nope.'
 It died as a result of the release date he had screwed us on."

 MGM gave Shoot the Moon a platform release, opening it in New York City, Toronto and Los Angeles on January 22, 1982, before expanding to other cities in North America on February 19.
 It was a box-office failure, grossing $9,217,530 against a production budget of $12 million.

-In 1986, the distribution rights to the film were transferred to Turner Entertainment, which acquired MGM's pre-May 1986 library of feature films.
+In 1986, the distribution rights to the film were transferred to Turner Entertainment Co., which acquired MGM's pre-May 1986 library of feature films.
 Currently, the rights are owned by Warner Bros., after its parent company Time Warner acquired Turner's library of MGM films in 1996.